MuhammadQasimHunain/DotNetArchitecture/ReadMe.md

 # DotNetArchitecture

-Solution to apply and share new knowledge and technologies and be used as architecture for new projects with .NET Core and Angular.
+Solution to apply and share new knowledge and technologies and to serve as architecture for new projects with .NET Core and Angular.

 ## Tools, Practices and Technologies